Zayan9484/Cybersecurity-Labs/README.md

 # Cybersecurity-Labs
-In this, I've performed multiple cybersecurity lab projects.
+This repository contains beginner friendly cybersecurity projects

-I've explained and documented everything
+I have explained and documented everything